giantswarm/giantswarm-aws-account-prerequisites/README.md

 ### AWS CloudFormation template

-You can execute directly the CloudFormation template by clicking the [capa controller role stack template](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/quickcreate?templateURL=https://cf-templates-giantswarm.s3.eu-central-1.amazonaws.com/capa-controller-role/cloud-formation-template.yaml&stackName=CAPAControllerRoleBootstrap&param_InstallationName=CHANGE_THIS_FOR_THE_INSTALLATION_NAME&param_ManagementClusterAccountID=MANAGEMENT_CLUSTER_ACCOUNT_ID) or uploading the [template file](./capa-controller-role/cloud-formation-template.yaml) when creating a new stack in the AWS console.
+You can execute directly the CloudFormation template by clicking the [capa controller role stack template](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/quickcreate?templateURL=https://cf-templates-giantswarm.s3.eu-central-1.amazonaws.com/capa-controller-role/cloud-formation-template.yaml&stackName=CAPAControllerRoleBootstrap&param_InstallationName=CHANGE_THIS_FOR_THE_INSTALLATION_NAME&param_ManagementClusterOidcProviderDomain=MANAGEMENT_CLUSTER_OIDC_PROVIDER_DOMAIN) or uploading the [template file](./capa-controller-role/cloud-formation-template.yaml) when creating a new stack in the AWS console.

 You will be asked for the following parameters:

-- `InstallationName`: The name of the installation which you have agreed with Giant Swarm upfront.
+- `InstallationName`: the name of the installation which you have agreed with Giant Swarm upfront.
-- `ManagementClusterAccountID`: The account ID of the management cluster account.
-This is the account where the management cluster will be running.
+- `ManagementClusterOidcProviderDomain`: the domain name used by the MC OIDC provider.
+Normally `irsa.<cluster-base-domain>`.

 Review the changes and click `Create stack`.
 In case of any error, please check the `Events` tab in the CloudFormation console and report the error to the Giant Swarm staff.